“Here's the guest room!"

 “Haha, it was a hobby of his.”

-More simply, she might as well have been cooking with gold.
+Put another way, she might as well have been cooking with gold.

 “Why do you have that ?”

-"So, you know how the fire laws limit ovens to restaurants and only allow residences to have dish printers?
-This was built with the aim of splitting the difference."
+“So, you know how fire laws limit ovens to restaurants and only allow residences to have dish printers?
+This was built with the aim of splitting the difference.”

-Terra finished cooking and served the crispy, spongy, steaming hot bun on two AMC porcelain plates.
-Diode's sudden appearance had been cause to cut it in half.
+Terra finished cooking and served the crisp, spongy bun steaming hot, on two AMC porcelain plates.
+Diode's sudden appearance had given Terra cause to cut it in half.
 She offered it to the girl, who had been salivating from the moment she smelled it.
-Diode took one clean bite, chewing and nodding at the same time.

-The food had the characteristic mouthfeel of goods from the molecular dish printer, but Terra's cooking at a constant 75°C had imparted it with a next-level flavor.
-It had helped Terra successfully conquer Diode's stomach.
-She was much more likely to appear at mealtime afterwards.
+It wasn't just bread-like—it also had cheese-like and bacon-like melted between the buns.
+The food had the characteristic mouthfeel of goods from the molecular dish printer, but Terra's cooking at a constant 75°C had imparted it with next-level flavor.
+It helped Terra successfully conquer Diode's stomach.
+After that, she was much more likely to appear at mealtime.

 —Just what are we doing here?

-If she had to explain it to others, she'd say her boat's pilot had nowhere to go, so she was putting a roof over her head.
-There was no point in trying to hide it, because the Council of Elders itself made it clear that it would come out eventually.
+If she had to explain to others, Terra could say she was putting a roof over the head of her boat's pilot because she had nowhere else to go.
+There was no point in trying to hide it, because the Council of Elders itself made clear it would come out eventually.
+That being the case, once Terra's boat was taken out of Diode's hands, there would be no reason for her to stay other than the room being available.

 She didn't want Diode to leave, though.

-She came to visit Terra's workplace while Terra was on shift.
-Her coworker Makia, who had been out front handling customers, came back and called for Terra.
+Diode's incursions weren't just limited to Terra's living area.
+She made a visit to Terra's workplace while Terra was on shift.
+Terra's coworker Makia, who had been handling customers out front, came back and called for her.

 “Tell-Tale, this one's for you.”